 Please use these speakers and mycologists for your club meetings and events.
 Contact the speakers directly.
 It is up to your club to negotiate fees and travel arrangements.

-I am currently Asscociate Prof of Botany & Plant Pathology at Purdue University in West Lafayette, Indiana, where my primary area of research focuses on the systematics, evolution and biology of rust fungi.
+I am currently Professor of Botany & Plant Pathology at Purdue University in West Lafayette, Indiana, where my primary area of research focuses on the systematics, evolution and biology of tropical agarics and rust fungi.
 I am also director of the Arthur and Kriebel Herbaria.

 I enjoy serving as a speaker or foray mycologist with NAMA groups.
 I have spoken in the past to NAMA clubs in DC, MD, CA, ID, MO, and MS. My favorite topics are 1) fungi that cause disease on plants, and 2) exploring for new species of fungi in the tropics.